aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ### Signing Up for Amazon Quicksight Standard Edition

+If you have never used Amazon QuickSight within this account, follow the instructions in this section to sign-up for an Amazon QuickSight account.

 ![quicksight-signup.png](./assets/quicksight-signup.png)

 - If this is the first time you are accessing QuickSight, you will see a sign-up landing page for QuickSight.